djkaty/Il2CppInspector/README.md

 Please check the binary file in a disassembler to ensure that it is a plain IL2CPP binary before filing an issue.
 Il2CppInspector is not intended to handle packed, encrypted or obfuscated IL2CPP files.

+### Support

+If you found Il2CppInspector useful, you can really help support the project by making a small donation at http://paypal.me/djkaty!

+You can also donate with bitcoin: 3FoRUqUXgYj8NY8sMQfhX6vv9LqR3e2kzz

+Much love! - Katy

 ### Acknowledgements

 Thanks to the following individuals whose code and research helped me develop this tool: